akdo3/akdo-Library/README.md

 ```lua
 local Main = akdo:addTab(Frame, "Main")
 ```
-Frame = Parent of the tab
+Frame = Parent of the tab.
-Main = Name of tab must be in ""
+Main = Name of tab must be in "".

 Adding Controls
 Add interactive controls like sliders, dropdowns, and toggles to the tabs.